GC Ulm: Natural monument with Iris Sibirica

 Wetland meets nutrient-poor grassland

-Additional enhancement to the site is provided by an area of rough grassland directly adjacent to the wetland.
-Here you can find the plant meadow buttercup, which in turn is flown to by both the dark and the highly endangered pale meadow butterfly.
+The site is further enhanced by an area of nutrient-poor grassland that borders directly on the wetland.
+This is home to the large meadow button plant, which in turn is visited by both the dark and the highly endangered light meadow button blue butterfly.

-The butterfly is a Red List species and has now gained some notoriety among local golfers as well.
+The butterfly is a Red List species and has also become somewhat well-known among local golfers.
 “The biologist from the State Society for the Protection of Birds was pretty excited this year because we had so many ant blues in this area,” Ströbele notes.
 Here, he must be particularly careful that the great knapweed is not displaced by shrubbery growing in.
 No great effort, Ströbele thinks.
 Otherwise, the great meadow buttercup, the iris sibirica and the ant blues simply feel at home on the grounds of the GC Ulm.
 Perfect positioning next to the second fairway.